 Paul said, “I found that the very commandment that was intended to bring life actually brought death” (verse 10; see also Romans 4:15).
 Paul is apparently speaking from a human perspective here, for in Galatians 3:21 he says that the law could not bring life, so presumably God did not intend for it to bring life.
 Instead, it brought death.
 The law showed people what would happen if they went this way, or if they went that way.
 It gave guidance, but did not force people go either one way or the other.

-The Jews assumed that the law would give people life, but it actually gives death.
+Many Jews assumed that the law would give people life, but it actually brought death.
 Why?
 Because sin took over.
 That’s what Paul says in verse 11: “For sin, seizing the opportunity afforded by the commandment, deceived me, and through the commandment put me to death.”
 Since sin breaks rules, and the law offered rules, it allowed sin to exercise itself.
-The law allowed sin to trick me, and I got death when I was trying to get life.
+The law allowed sin to trick us, and we got death when we were trying to get life.
 When people try to be righteous by keeping the law, they are relying on themselves instead of relying on God, and that is a sin.

 Were the laws of animal sacrifices good?
 Yes, because God gave them — but that doesn’t mean they are required today.
 We can’t use this verse to support any specific laws, because Paul isn’t being specific here.
 He is just saying that God’s law, no matter how you define it, is not the cause of the problem.

 So Paul asks, “Did that which is good, then, become death to me?” (verse 13).
 Did the law cause my death?
 Certainly not, he says.
 Criminals can’t blame the law for their crimes.
 Rather, the law just tells us whether we have done wrong, and the consequences of doing wrong.